 When Should I Rest My Aussie During Exercise?

-Australian Shepherds are one of the rare breeds that will run and play for as long as you allow them, sometimes to the detriment of their own health.
-It’s important to know when to let them rest between bouts of exercise so they aren’t pushed to their mental limits or physically overworked.
+Australian Shepherds will run and play for as long as you allow them, sometimes to the detriment of their own health.
+It’s important to know when to let your Aussie rest between bouts of exercise so they aren’t physically overworked.

 Overexercising your Aussie is definitely a possibility and can have negative results, such as:

 The first step to giving your Aussie proper rest after exercise is to ensure the sessions don’t exceed the recommended timeframe.
 Most exercise sessions for an Aussie should last 30-45 minutes, maxing out at 60 minutes depending on the task.

 If you’ve been running, hiking, biking, or playing dog sports with your Aussie for 60 minutes, it’s probably time for a break and some water.

 You should also keep an eye on your Aussie during their exercise for any signs of over-exercise.
 These signs can include:

 - Extreme thirst